tkachV/KyivstarTVDemo/README.md

 All necessary requests and headers with tokens are stored there.

 When loading list of content groups please pay attention on content group type.
+We need to show only this ones:

 `
 MOVIE, SERIES, LIVECHANNEL, EPG
 `

-Depending on type - build layout (more details in figma)
+And depending on type - we need to build different layout (more details in figma)

 Basic flow: